Vince didn't screw TV Tropes. TV Tropes screwed TV Tropes.

 Cue the Flying Pigs: CM Punk getting Vince to apologize - on LIVE TELEVISION - probably caused more "OH SHIT"s from the IWC than any match, spot, promo, or otherwise in the history of the wrestling industry.

-On the other hand, he did apologize by saying, "I APOLOGIZE, YOU SON OF A BITCH!"
-Punk was satisfied, and justifiably so considering it was Vincent Kennedy McMahon, but if it were an older brother apologizing to his sister, one doubts that person's parents would be impressed.
+On the other hand, he did apologize by yelling "I APOLOGIZE, YOU SON OF A BITCH!" in utter venom, Punk was satisfied, and justifiably so considering it was Vincent Kennedy McMahon, but if it were an older brother apologizing to his sister, one doubts that person's parents would be impressed.

 Curb-Stomp Battle: Most of Vince's fights with his wrestlers (especially his WrestleMania matches) are this since Vince isn't a wrestler and much of his in-ring talent involves being willing to take a brutal ass-kicking.